Mauerweging

 November 8, 2020 Berlin Mauerweg Cold War Cal Flyn Spanish Civil War

-Although I’ve been living in Berlin for over ten years, the Wall has remained an abstract historical oddity to me: In my head it was more of an abstract Cold War symbol rather than a concrete reality.
-That’s not for a lack of monuments or markers, but just because it’s so hard to imagine this city being divided, of effectively being two cities with the same name on each side of the barrier.
+Although I’ve been living in Berlin for over ten years, the Wall has remained a bit of a historical oddity to me: In my head it existed as abstract Cold War symbol rather than a concrete reality.
+That’s not for a lack of monuments or markers, but because it’s hard to imagine this city being divided, existing as two cities with the same name on each side of the barrier.

 It’s hard to understand, conceptually, what the wall meant: It wasn’t a divider between two halves, like the barrier between East and West Germany that’s colloquially (and confusingly also called the Wall).
 It’s better to think of it as an enclosure around West Berlin, sequestering the capital enclave from the surrounding East Germany: A 155km border demarcation, of which 43 kilometers cut right through the city.